National Heritage Management Plan for the Adelaide Park Lands and City Layout

 Project Information

-The City of Adelaide have engaged Adelaide based Swanbury Penglase Architects to develop a National Heritage Management Plan (HMP) for the Adelaide Park Lands and City Layout that has been developed in accordance with the Burra Charter (The Australia ICOMOS Charter for Places of Cultural Significance 2013) and the Federal Government’s guidelines for Managing National Heritage Places.
+The City of Adelaide engaged Adelaide based Swanbury Penglase Architects to develop a National Heritage Management Plan (HMP) for the Adelaide Park Lands and City Layout that has been developed in accordance with the Burra Charter (The Australia ICOMOS Charter for Places of Cultural Significance 2013) and the Federal Government’s guidelines for Managing National Heritage Places.

 It is intended the HMP will be used as a tool by the Council, State and Commonwealth Government agencies, and managers to understand the National Heritage Values, and to inform future development, conservation decision making and management strategies for the area.
 The HMP seeks to: